Everywhere we look people are telling us what we should and shouldn’t eat to protect our health.

 - Sugar and fructose raise blood pressure following consumption.
 Additionally, they cause salt retention which can also contribute to higher blood pressure (8).

-Just as fat didn’t lead to the obesity epidemic, it doesn’t cause high blood pressure either.
+Just as fat didn’t lead to the obesity epidemic, it doesn’t uniquely cause high blood pressure either.
 This appears to be a common mistruth.

 3) Added Sugar Consumption is Too High in Children